RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

 ## Prerequisites

-To deploy the Redis Enterprise operator, you'll need:
+To deploy Redis Enterprise for Kubernetes, you'll need:

 * a Kubernetes cluster in a [supported distribution]({{<relref "/kubernetes/reference/supported_k8s_distributions.md">}})
 * a minimum of three worker nodes